mdekrey/3d-printer-journal/2020-01/17/02-openforge-pillar.md

 This turned out perfectly, with the same strip to sand.
 This confirms that the right extruder is not getting the proper cooling.

+The rightmost pillar is this one.
+Compare with the left one.

+![Front][front]

+[front]: ./79b85ba0-aee1-4bd7-80a4-b2fed3cd799e.jfif "Front"

 I've saved these settings as "Flashforge Creator PLA minis".